Viva La Dirt League: Bored / TechTown

 TechTown, previously known as Bored, is a series of sketches primarily based in a retail tech store.
 New Zealand Radio Award-winning presenter Ellie Harwood co-stars as an employee.
 The series originally took place within a PlayTech store (a real computer retail chain in New Zealand), although the sketches were created independently from the company.
 As of July 2023, the series is filmed and based in a fictional store called "TechTown" and is filmed in the Viva La Dirt League studio.
 As of 2025, the series was retroactively retitled TechTown.

-During the series it is established that "Skycraft" is sold in TechTown, and that the main character of High Sourcerer Baradun is based on the looks and voice of employee Adam (both played by King).
-Therefore, TechTown is set in the same fictional universe as Epic NPC Man and DEV.

 Dev

 Dev is a series made as of November 2024 showcasing the inner workings of the Dev team that created the fictional hit game "Skycraft" which Epic NPC Man is set in.
 Dev centers around the fictional studio "Arcticstorm", a pastiche of companies such as Activision Blizzard and Bethesda Softworks, satirising the business practices of the video game industry.
-In the series, a newly hired community manager witnesses the core team of Arcticstorm in their efforts to avariciously monetize their player base.
+In the series a newly hired community manager, Abby, witnesses the core team of Arcticstorm in their efforts to avariciously monetize their player base.
+Their tactics include promoting content they have little intention to produce and inflating the prices of in-game items, to varying success.

-Due to the development of "Skycraft", DEV shares a fictional universe with Epic NPC Man and TechTown.

 Witcher Logic

 Witcher Logic is a serialized fantasy comedy series, a parody of the Witcher video games based on the fantasy novel series of the same title by Andrzej Sapkowski.
 Season one released weekly between April and May 2022 while season two released between March and April 2025.
 Bettjeman plays a dim-witted incarnation of Geralt of Rivia and Morrison plays his long-suffering companion Dandelion as they hunt monsters with varying success.
-Madeleine Adams starrs as Yennefer.
+Madeleine Adams stars as Yennefer.
 The series parodies the mechanics of the video games as well as the Witcher media franchise at large.

+FPS Logic

+FPS Logic is a miniseries, a parody of war-themed first-person shooter video games such as Call of Duty and Battlefield.
+Rowan Bettjeman stars as a player in the fictional FPS "War Battle", while Adam King and Alan Morrison play two NPC American soldiers.
+In a World War Two campaign, Bettjeman leads a secret mission to take out German anti-aircraft artillery, vexed by the poor AI of the NPCs, tedious plot and overall poor quality of the gameplay.

+Red Dead Logic

+Red Dead Logic is a series parodying the Red Dead video game series, particularly Red Dead Redemption 2 and Red Dead Online.
+The mechanics of the game series are parodied and deconstructed, such as the "dead eye" system which allows the player to seemingly slow the flow of time to improve their aim, as well as the AI of the game's NPCs.
+As of 2026, the compilation of season 2 has 2.6 million views.